 To meet the needs of the industry and provide sound academic preparation at the undergraduate level, the curriculum emphasizes professional and general education.
-The professional area includes courses in accounting, law, finance, communications and economics.
+The professional area includes courses in accounting, law, cost controls, revenue management, communications and economics.
 Courses in service management, food and beverage production, purchasing and control, facility management and design, sales and promotion, front office management, and advanced hotel and restaurant management are also included in the specialized area.
 The BS degree with a major in hotel and restaurant administration may be earned by completing a minimum of 120 semester hours and achieving a "C" grade in courses required in the major area and in the professional electives.

 Successful completion of an industry work experience and a management internship are required.
 Internship placement in hotels, restaurants, and related establishments is arranged globally in cooperation with industry executives and the OSU faculty.
 Study abroad programs and international internships are available.
+The School of Hotel and Restaurant Administration is accredited by the Accreditation Commission for Programs in Hospitality Administration (ACPHA).

-Further information may be found at ches.okstate.edu/hrad.
+Further information may be found at http://ches.okstate.edu/hrad.

-The Master of Science Degree.
+-The Master of Science Degree.
 Admission to the graduate program in hospitality administration is selective and is based on a variety of factors including undergraduate grade-point average, industry work experience, GRE/GMAT score, letters of recommendation and goals of the applicant.
 Applicants are required to have a bachelor's degree in hospitality and tourism administration or allied field.
 Prerequisite courses may be required for students with undergraduate degrees in areas other than hospitality and tourism administration.
 The master's degree requires a minimum of 32 credit hours for the thesis plan or 34 credit hours for the non-thesis plan (requires a creative component).